What happens to the B737-700 aircraft in the easyJet fleet?

 What is Vmca?

-Vmca is the minimum control speed, at which, directional control can be maintained in the air with the critical engine inoperative.
+Vmca is the CAS, at which, directional control can be maintained in the air with the critical engine inoperative, with a maximum angle of bank of not more than 5 degrees.

 What is Vmcg?

-Vmcg is the minimum control speed for the take off run at which it is possible to maintain directional control with the rudder on the ground, in the event the critical engine fails.
+Vmcg is the CAS during the rake off run at which it is possible to maintain directional control on the ground, in the event of a failure of the critical engine, without the use of nose wheel steering (primary aerodynamic controls alone) to enable the take off to be safely continued using normal piloting skills.

 What is Mcrit?